hexagontk/hexagon/hexagon_site/pages/index.md

 The main ports are:

-* [The HTTP server]: supports nested routers, grouped routes, static files, forms processing,
+* [The HTTP server]: supports HTTPS, HTTP/2, mutual TLS, static files (serve and upload), forms processing, cookies, sessions, CORS and more.
-* [The HTTP client]: which supports mutual TLS, HTTP/2, cookies
+* [The HTTP client]: which supports mutual TLS, HTTP/2 and cookies among other things.

-The toolkit's ports are designed to work on their own.
-For example: you can use the `http_server` module without importing the `templates` one, and the other way around.

 Each of these features or ports may have different implementations called ["Adapters"][Ports and Adapters Architecture].
-Clients should only use ports code, this makes easy to switch among different ports' adapters with minimum impact.

-[Core utilities]: like settings handling, logging, serialization and dependency injection[^2].
-The toolkit's ports are designed to use core functionalities.
-You can use a third party DI library instead using the Core one.

 Hexagon is designed to fit in applications that conform to the [Hexagonal Architecture] (also called [Clean Architecture] or [Ports and Adapters Architecture]).
-Its design principles also fits in this architecture.
+Also, its design principles also fits in this architecture.

-[^1]: Except the Core module that contains a set of utilities like serialization and dependency injection among others.
+[^1]: Except the Core module that contains a set of utilities like serialization and dependency injection.
+However, some of these capacities can be replaced by other third party libraries.
-[^2]: You are not going to use it a lot.

 [The HTTP server]: /port_http_server/index.html
 [The HTTP client]: /port_http_client/index.html